-Regional Animal Services of King County (RASKC) currently provides animal services for unincorporated King County and 25 contract cities.
-The service and cost allocation model is based on the current levels of services provided and population of each contract city.
-The service and cost allocation model could potentially change if a contract city opted not to extend the agreement, or alternatively, joined the pool of contract cities.
-The County has received notices of intent to execute the proposed two-year extension from all 25 contract cities.
+Currently, Regional Animal Services of King County (RASKC) provides animal services for unincorporated King County and 25 contract cities.
+The service and cost allocation model is based on the current levels of services provided, and population of each contract city.
+If a city were to leave or join the pool of contract cities, the service and cost allocation for remaining cities could potentially change, impacting Shoreline's net cost.
+During negotiations of the proposed agreement, representatives from the City of Kirkland have indicated that it may leave the pool of cities while representatives from the City of Burien have indicated that it may join the pool.

-Extending the agreement with King County would not affect the City's agreement with the Progressive Animal Welfare Society (PAWS) for animal shelter services.
-However, if the extension with King County is executed, the City may desire to extend the PAWS agreement as well to align the terms for simultaneous coverage over 2016 and 2017.
+If the City executes the successor agreement with RASKC, the City's agreement with the Progressive Animal Welfare Society (PAWS) for animal shelter services would not be affected.
+However, the City may also desire to extend the PAWS agreement to align the terms of the two agreements for simultaneous coverage through 2022.

-If the City chooses not to extend the agreement with King County, alternative services must be explored and procured in preparation for the current agreement's expiration on December 31, 2015.
+If the City chooses not to extend the agreement with King County, alternative services must be explored and procured in preparation for the current agreement's expiration on December 31, 2017.
+Provision of animal services by City staff was discussed by Council in 2012; Council chose to contract with King County.